-Your level of skill when it comes to DIY projects will determine your method of approached DIY solar power.
-It’s important to mention that DIY solar power never means constructing the panels yourself, no matter how badly you wanted to flex your DIY muscles.
+Your level of skill when it comes to DIY projects should help you decide whether or not it’s worth your time to create a DIY solar energy source.
+It’s important to mention that DIY solar power never means constructing the panels yourself, no matter how badly you want to flex your DIY muscles.
 Using properly constructed panels ensures not only that they work efficiently, but also safely.
-Poorly-constructed panels can cause power outages, power leakages, or even fires.
+If not designed properly, homemade solar panels can cause power outages, power leakages, or even fires.

 If you feel comfortable with projects that require maximum skill, then you’ll only need a few items.
-Here’s what you’ll need:
+For your homemade solar power source, you’ll need:

 - Solar panel (PV panel)

 To create your own DIY solar power system, you’ll need to conduct plenty of research and consult experts.
 Step one is to make a few calculations regarding your power needs.
 How much power will you use?
 How long will your power run?
 Choose the right equipment to match your load calculations.